-The Cataloging & Metadata Services Department is responsible for the description of library resources across multiple library platforms, including the Library catalog and Digital Collections.
+The Metadata & Discovery Services Department (formerly Cataloging & Metadata Services) is responsible for the description of library resources across multiple library platforms, including the Library catalog and Digital Collections.
 This resource description work is for the collections in Richter Library general stacks, Special Collections, University Archives, Cuban Heritage Collection, Weeks Music Library, Rosenstiel School of Marine & Atmospheric Science Library, Newman Information Resources Center (Business) and Paul Buisson Architecture Library.

 - Describe all physical and electronic resources acquired and retained by the library through up-to-date cataloging and metadata practices, with particular emphasis on providing access to the Libraries’ most unique holdings.